-4.4.1.2 The manufacturer shall produce to BIS, the environmental consent clearance from the concerned State Pollution Control Board as per the provisions of Water (Prevention and Control of Pollution) Act, 1974 and Air (Prevention and Control of Pollution) Act, 1981 along with the authorization, if required under the Environment (Protection) Act, 1986 and the Rules made thereunder, while applying for ECO Mark.
+4.4.1.2 The manufacturer shall produce to BIS, the environmental consent clearance from the concerned State Pollution Control Board as per the provisions of Water (Prevention and Control of Pollution) Act, 1974 and Air (Prevention and Control of Pollution) Act, 1981 along with the authorization, if required under the Environment (Protection) Act, 1986 and the Rules made thereunder, while applying for ECO-Mark.
 Additionally, the manufacturers shall also comply with the provisions under Prevention of Food Adulteration Act, 1954 and the Rules made thereunder wherever necessary.

 4.4.2 Specific Requirements